Intercultural bilingual education: Navajo

-The Navajo language has the most speakers of any indigenous language in the U.S. The Rock Point school was created in an attempt to improve student achievement among the Navajo people in Rock Point, New Mexico as well as improve self-image of individuals who did not speak the prestige language.
-Navajo is the primary language spoken by the majority of people in this area and children were not doing well due to low English proficiency, which in turn resulted in low reading and math scores.
+The Navajo language has the most speakers of any indigenous language in the U.S. The Rock Point Community School was created in an attempt to improve student achievement among the Navajo people in Rock Point, New Mexico as well as improve self-image of individuals who did not speak the prestige language.
+Navajo is the primary language spoken by the majority of people in this area, and children's low English proficiency resulted in low reading and math scores.
 In the late 1960s and early 1970s there was a bilingual-bicultural program created for kindergarten through 6th grade.
-The classroom time was jointly taught in English and Navajo with a heavier dependence on Navajo in the earlier years.
-Despite this program, Navajo has fewer and fewer children entering kindergarten fluent each year, which may suggest the need for future programs.
+The classroom time was jointly taught in English and Navajo, with a heavier dependence on Navajo in the earlier years.
+Despite this program, fewer and fewer children enter kindergarten fluent in Navajo each year, which may suggest the need for future programs.

 Hawai'i

 After the annexation of Hawai'i by the United States in 1898, the government banned the use of the Hawaiian language in education.
-Prior to this ban, Hawaiian been the medium for public education.
-By the 1980s there were only around 50 Hawaiian speakers outside of Ni'ihau, and in 1983 Hawaiians started the first Pūnana Leo, language nest immersion preschool.
+Prior to this ban, Hawaiian was the medium for public education.
+By the 1980s, there were only around 50 Hawaiian speakers outside of Ni'ihau, and in 1983 Hawaiians started the first Pūnana Leo language nest immersion preschool.
 In 1986, the ban on the Hawaiian language in schools was lifted, and in 1987 the first immersion school began in the islands.
 Similar to IBE, there is an emphasis on training immersion teachers not just as educators, but as mauli ola Hawai'i or teachers of Hawaiian identity.
-Today, the University of Hilo supports various post-graduate studies in Hawaiian language, literature, teaching and language revitalization, and students can publish their dissertations in Hawaiian in some circumstances.
-Today, the US census reports that there are 24,000 speakers, and Hawaiian immersion programs are growing.
+Today, the University of Hawai'i at Hilo supports various post-graduate studies in Hawaiian language, literature, teaching and language revitalization, and students can publish their dissertations in Hawaiian in some circumstances.
+The 2010 U.S. Census reports that there are 24,000 speakers of Hawaiian, and research suggests that Hawaiian immersion programs are growing.